elix/elix.org/content/KeyboardDirectionMixin.md

 If your goal is to map direction semantics to selection semantics (e.g., to have direction keys navigate a list of items), you can use [DirectionSelectionMixin](DirectionSelectionMixin) for that purpose.

-The mixin inspects a property called [symbols.orientation](symbols#orientation) to determine whether horizontal navigation, vertical navigation, or both are enabled.
+The mixin inspects a property called `orientation` to determine whether horizontal navigation, vertical navigation, or both are enabled.
 Valid values for that property are "horizontal", "vertical", or "both", respectively.
-The default value is "both".
+If the property is not defined, the default value is "both".